area charts

 Figure 1 – Line Chart

-In Figure 2, stacked area chart, we can observe how the area between the lines for different crimes fills till the line of the crime below it.
+In Figure 2, stacked area charts , we can observe how the area between the lines for different crimes fills till the line of the crime below it.
 For example, in 2001, Cruelty by Husband and Relatives (49.17K) is stacked on top of Dowry Deaths (6.85K.
 Similarly, all the number of cases for different crimes are added up in the chart.
 Here, we get an idea of the total number of crimes in 2001 as well.
 It shows the totals as well as the relative size of the crimes with respect to others.
 We can quickly tell that the crime rates for Cruelty by Husband and Relatives increased significantly from 2008 to 2009 compared to others.
 On the other hand, Cruelty by Husband and Relatives is the most common crime, and the overall crime rate has been increasing across the years.

 Figure 2 - Base Line Chart

-Figure 2 – Stacked Area Chart
+Figure 2 – Stacked Area Charts

-Area Chart Types
+Area Charts Types

 Continuous 100% Stacked